What an Auroville Resident of 12 Years Wants Tourists to Understand

 Q: What's the biggest misconception about Auroville?

 That it's a tourist attraction.
-I hear this constantly.
-People drive in from Pondicherry for two hours, take a photo of the Matrimandir from the viewing point, buy some incense at the shop, and leave.
-They've "done Auroville."
-They haven't.
+The story repeats itself daily: visitors drive in from Pondicherry for two hours, photograph the Matrimandir from the viewing point, buy some incense at the shop, and leave convinced they've "done Auroville."
 They've seen a building.
-Auroville is a community of 3,000 people from 60 nations trying to live without money, religion, or politics.
-You can't understand that in two hours.
+Auroville is a community of 3,000 people from 60 nations attempting to live without money, religion, or politics.
+Two hours can't hold that.

 Q: How should visitors approach it differently?

 Stay at least two nights.
-Register at the Visitor Centre properly — watch the introductory video, sign up for the Matrimandir inner chamber meditation, and actually read about what this place is trying to do.
-The inner chamber experience requires advance booking (next-day slots, free, white clothing required) and it's profoundly worth the extra day.
+Register at the Visitor Centre properly — watch the introductory video, sign up for the Matrimandir inner chamber meditation, and actually read about what this place is reaching for.
+The inner chamber experience requires advance booking (next-day slots, free, white clothing required), and it rewards the extra day completely.

-If you have a week, volunteer.
+With a week, volunteer.
 Sadhana Forest takes volunteers for minimum two-week stays — free accommodation and food in exchange for 6 hours/day of reforestation work.
-That's how you understand Auroville.
+That's where understanding begins.

-It took 37 years to build.
-A massive golden sphere, 29 meters in diameter, clad in gold discs, surrounded by 12 gardens representing human qualities.
-The crystal globe inside the inner chamber is lit by a single beam of sunlight through an opening in the roof.
-When you sit in there, in silence, with that light... it's unlike any meditation space I've experienced, and I grew up doing yoga in Mysore.
+Thirty-seven years in the building.
+A massive golden sphere, 29 meters in diameter, clad in gold discs, ringed by 12 gardens that each represent a human quality.
+Inside the inner chamber, a crystal globe catches a single beam of sunlight drawn through an opening in the roof.
+Sit there in silence, with that light, and the space outpaces any meditation room you've known — and Priya grew up doing yoga in Mysore.

 The viewing point is open 10AM-12PM and 2PM-4PM daily (closed Tuesdays).
 Free.
 But the inner chamber is the real thing.